Degrees and Certificates

 St. Cloud, MN 56303

-The group also provides opportunities to build critical leadership skills and boost self-confidence, as well as offers hands-on experiences that will build your resume experience and increase networking contacts.
+First and second year students in the Education program have the opportunity to join the Education Club.
+Students in the club meet with other students and build lifelong personal and professional relationships.
+The Education Club also provides opportunities to build critical leadership skills, boost self-confidence, and other hands-on experiences that will build your resume experience and increase networking contacts.